 - In Episode 3, Ikaros's spec sheet on Sugata's laptop indicates that she is 70,000,000 years old.

 - Minos starts developing Second-Generation Angeloids after the First-Generation Angloids start revolting.
 Notice how the Melan models are the only ones who are still on his side by the time they start infiltrating Synapse.

 - Why does the Master of the Synapse not just take Tomoki and company out with one single shot of the Zeus system?

-Because Minos is bloody bored, and meddling with Downers is how Synapsians amuse themselves.
-Kind of like how a certain diminuitive Angeloid is fascinated with soap operas.
-Downers are Synapse's soap opera.
+- Because they're way too much fun, Minos is bloody bored, and meddling with Downers is how angels amuse themselves.
+Kind of like how a certain diminutive Angeloid is fascinated with soap operas.
+Downers are the angels' soap opera.

 Headscratchers / Heaven's Lost Property